 ROAD TO 2019 BLOG

-Transfers are open for the month of November and then re-open on February 1, 2019.
+Transfers are officially back open as of February 1, 2019.

 Check out the WRFL Road to 2019 blog below to read about all the latest player movement, coaching and league news as we countdown to the new season.